teddynted/website-content/content/blog/react-native-redux-toolkit.md

 We will integrate Redux with the screen using `useDispatch` and `useSelector`.
 And lastly the add the functionality to update the todos against Redux store in `addTodoItem`.

-Update `App.js` with the content below:
+And lastly we just need to wrap StackNavigator with Provider inside `App.js` with the below content:

 ```javascript
 import React from 'react'